 Google likes it when you contribute to the social web.
 So let’s look at a commenting strategy that will boost your social influence and improve your search ranking.

 Understand the blogger

 Your first step in your commenting strategy is to figure out where you are going to post.
-You are probably busy and don’t have time to comment on 100 blogs.
-Instead, you need to be strategic about where you comment because you could leave comments on blogs that don’t really carry any social weight.
+You are probably busy and don’t have time to comment on hundreds of blogs.
+Instead, you need to be strategic about where you comment because you could waste your time leaving comments on blogs that don’t really carry any social weight.

 Use Google’ doubleclick planner to help you select some good blogs/bloggers:

 If some of these blogs are multi-author, you may want to choose one or two authors to follow instead of trying to comment on every author’s posts.